Weilheim (Oberbay) station: Services

 Weilheim station is served by Regionalbahn services of Deutsche Bahn trains and Bayerische Regiobahn (BRB).
 The hourly Regionalbahn services from Munich stops in Mittenwald; this continues every two hours to Innsbruck.
 They consist of electric locomotives of class 111 with Silberling carriages or mixed sets of double-decker and Silberling carriages.
 In the peak, additional hourly Regionalbahn services run between Munich and Garmisch-Partenkirchen, which means there are services every half-hour in the peak.
 The Ammersee and the Weilheim–Schongau lines are served every hour by BRB trains operated with LINT 41 diesel multiple units from Augsburg to Schongau.
 In the peak, additional services run between Geltendorf and Peißenberg, also creating a service at 30-minute intervals.
 In the winter, the Garmischer Skiexpress (classified as a Regional Express) also runs on weekends from Munich to Garmisch-Partenkirchen Hausberg and is formed from double-decker carriages.

-From December 2013, class 442 (Bombardier Talent 2) railcars replace the locomotive-hauled carriage trains on the Regionalbahn service from Munich to Garmisch-Partenkirchen.
+In 2013, class 442 (Bombardier Talent 2) railcars replaced the locomotive-hauled carriage trains on the Regionalbahn service from Munich to Garmisch-Partenkirchen.

 Intercity Express trains that run on Saturdays on the Munich–Garmisch-Partenkirchen line, ran through Weilheim station without stopping until the low platform heights of 34 cm were raised in 2016/2017.